Here Come the 123s

-Here Come the 123s is the third children's album (and thirteenth studio album) by They Might Be Giants.
+Here Come the 123s is the third children's album and thirteenth studio album by American alternative rock band They Might Be Giants.
 It is the sequel to the group's 2005 album Here Come the ABCs.
-The songs are edutainment music aimed at kids, this time dealing with numbers.
-Like ABCs, there is a CD and DVD.
+The songs are edutainment music, and like ABCs, both a CD and DVD were released.
 It was initially set to be released on October 2, 2007, but was pushed back to February 5, 2008.

 Reception

-Soon after its release, the album rose to the #1 position in the Amazon.com Children's Music Bestsellers, and even rose into the top 10 overall music bestsellers on the site.
-The album won a Grammy award in 2009 for "Best Musical Album For Children".
+Soon after its release, the album rose to the #1 position in the Amazon.com Children's Music Bestsellers, and the top 10 overall music bestsellers on the site.
+The album won a Grammy Award in 2009 for "Best Musical Album For Children".

 Track listing

 All songs written by They Might Be Giants, except as noted.